RetroPie/RetroPie-Docs/docs/Xin-Mo-Controller.md

 **MAME4ALL-PI (MAME)**

 The MAME emulator only reads 16 buttons of the joysticks, so only use the first 16 button inputs of the controller (from 0 to 15).
 So if you don't have many buttons (6 by player, 2 Start and 2 service) work alright.
-You can make the MAME4ALL-PI to use more buttons by modifiying the source and compiling it, but it's not an easy task.
+You can make the MAME4ALL-PI to use more buttons by modifying the source and compiling it, but it's not an easy task.

 **PIFBA (NeoGeo and other Arcade)**